 Dear fathers of angel babies, we know you are suffering too.
 Just because you didn’t carry your child doesn’t make your loss any less real.
 You weren’t the one growing your child inside of you, which in some ways makes things a lot simpler for you, but it can also make things more difficult on your part.

 Your body didn’t suffer the physical trauma of miscarriage, but you also didn’t get the opportunity to bond on a biological level with your child like we did.
-They say women feel like mothers when they find out they are pregnant, and men feel like fathers when their child is born.
+They say women feel like mothers when they find out they are pregnant, and men feel like fathers when they hold their child for the first time.
 But you were robbed of that experience.
 And you also don’t get as much sympathy from loved ones as women do.
 Plus you are left worrying about your partner and her drastic hormonal changes.
 So we get it.
 It sucks just as much to be in your shoes as it does to be in ours, and your pain is legitimate.

 Just don’t forget that although your loss is just as real as your partner’s, her experience was different and you will grieve in different ways.
 I’ve seen a lot of questions and comments in my online support groups, either women not feeling supported by their partner, or men wondering how they can show their partner they are there for her.